zwang695/alexa-skills-list/skills/B01CDF6972/README.md

 * *Alexa, ask Mosaic to give me something relaxing*

-MOSAIC allows you to assemble your physical products and digital services together - creating voice activated groups that manage your environments and tailor experiences to your interests, your needs and your life.
-We call that MOSAIC.
+Mosaic allows you to assemble smart devices and apps into voice activated workflows that manage your environments and tailor experiences to your interests, your needs and your life.
+Link your favorite devices and apps on https://saymosaic.com to enjoy various pre-defined workflows immediately or customize your own.

-Create, select and activate any MOSAIC by voice via your Amazon Echo or FireTV.

-Whether it's: "I'm home", "Movie night" or "I'm go'n for a run" - just say the word and our platform will bring your MOSAIC to life.

-The MOSAIC platform is being engineered to connect the Internet of Things with your voice.
-The possibilities are limitless.
+Create, select, and activate Mosaic workflows by voice via any Alexa Powered Devices, or type to Mosaic Chatbot on Slack and SMS to continue the conversation.
+Whether it?s: ?Good morning?, ?Chill out? or ?I?m home? - just say or type the word and we coordinate your devices and apps to your lifestyles.

-To get started, please link your MOSAIC account to use this skill.
-Also, please link your devices and services account to your MOSAIC account to explore the possibilities.
-For more information, please visit https://saymosaic.com.
+To get started, link your Mosaic account to use this skill, then link your favorite devices and apps to your Mosaic account.
+We are working with popular smart devices and productivity apps like: Nest, Philips Hue, Lifx, Fitbit, Jawbone, Withings, Automatic, Tesla, Google Calendar, Weather, and with more to come.

+To use MOSAIC simply try a few commands:

+Lights:
+-turn on/off my lights
+-set light brightness to 30 percent
+-dim my lights
+-increase brightness
+-change color to blue

+Thermostat:
+-set temperature to 68 degrees
+-warm up the house
+-cool down the house
+-set nest defaults

+Fitness:
+-fitbit goals
+-jawbone goals
+-withings summary

+Cars:
+-fuel level
+-tesla battery level
+-tesla location

+Productivity:
+-calendar summary

+Mosaics:
+-good morning
+-good bye
+-I am home
+-chill out
+-house party
+-good night

+To explore other command options, say "list commands".
+To list our current mosaics, say "list my mosaics".

+For more information, visit https://saymosaic.com

 ***